Chakru/Model-United-Nation-2017/README.md

 ### License

-This project is licensed under the `Faculty of Engineering Christ university` License.
+This project is licensed under the `Faculty of Engineering Christ University` License.